1904 Summer Olympics: Medal count

 These are the nations that won medals at the 1904 Games.

 Notes on medalists

 The nationalities of some medalists were disputed, as many American athletes were recent immigrants to the United States who had not yet been granted U.S. citizenship.
-In July 2021, the IOC accepted the recommendation of Olympic historian Bill Mallon and adjusted data in their database on the following cases.
+In July 2021, the IOC accepted the recommendations of Olympic historian Bill Mallon, and adjusted their database with regard to the following cases: